 Compensate’s criteria helps us identify these projects, because it goes beyond the international standards.
 By creating it, we challenge the offsetting field and its current standards.
 We’re not done nor anywhere near finished, and will continue to develop the criteria in the future.

-The criteria was created in collaboration with Compensate’s Scientific Advisory Panel in spring 2020 and the criteria for biochar projects in cooperation and guidance with leading biochar experts in spring 2022.
+The criteria for forest-based projects were created in collaboration with Compensate’s Scientific Advisory Panel in spring 2020 and the criteria for biochar projects in cooperation and guidance with leading biochar experts in spring 2022.